theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/adf-integration-using-webservices.md

 ---

-The following article describes a scenario that uses Azure Data Factory (ADF) to trigger and automate SAP data movements using Xtract Universal's [webservices](https://help.theobald-software.com/en/xtract-universal/execute-and-automate-extractions/call-via-webservice). <br>
+The following article describes a scenario that uses Azure Data Factory (ADF) to trigger and automate SAP data movements using {{ productName }}'s [webservices](https://help.theobald-software.com/en/xtract-universal/execute-and-automate-extractions/call-via-webservice). <br>
 This article targets customers that utilize ADF as a platform for orchestrating data movement and transformation. <br>

 !!! note
     The depicted scenario is no best practice or recommendation.
-    The following is a suggestion of how an orchestration of Xtract Universal extractions from ADF can look like, see also [Integration in Azure Data Factory using Commandline](adf-integration-using-command-line).
+    The following is a suggestion of how an orchestration of {{ productName }} extractions from ADF can look like, see also [Integration in Azure Data Factory using Commandline](adf-integration-using-command-line).

 ### Prerequisites

-- A [self-hosted Integration runtime](https://docs.microsoft.com/EN-US/azure/data-factory/create-self-hosted-integration-runtime#create-a-self-hosted-ir-via-azure-data-factory-ui) is set up on the server Xtract Universal runs on.
+- A [self-hosted Integration runtime](https://docs.microsoft.com/EN-US/azure/data-factory/create-self-hosted-integration-runtime#create-a-self-hosted-ir-via-azure-data-factory-ui) is set up on the server {{ productName }} runs on.
-This ensures that Xtract Universal's web server is accessible from ADF over http(s).
+This ensures that {{ productName }}'s web server is accessible from ADF over http(s).
 - The extraction uses a [push-destination](https://help.theobald-software.com/en/xtract-universal/destinations#pull-and-push-destinations), e.g., Azure Blob Storage or Azure SQL Server.<br>
 - The extraction runs successfully when called from a web browser, see [Execute and Automate - Call via Webservice](https://help.theobald-software.com/en/xtract-universal/execute-and-automate-extractions/call-via-webservice).
 - Access to Azure Data Factory.